San Pedro Volcano (Volcan San Pedro) across Lake Atitlan (Lago de Atitlan) in Guatemalan highlands

 3-4hrs · 5mi · 443ft up · 443ft down

-Rise at around 3:30 AM to the sounds of the nocturnal jungle, meet your guide, and head off to explore Tikal.
+Rise at around 3:30 AM to the sounds of the nocturnal jungle, meet your guide, and head off to explore Tikal at sunrise.
 You'll walk through trails buried by dense rainforest, home to toucans, parrots, hummingbirds, howler and spider monkeys, and even pumas and jaguars.
 Tikal's blend of ancient Mayan ruins hidden within a teeming jungle ecosystem makes it one of the most magical Mayan sites to experience.
-Your guide will lead the way to Temple IV, where you'll climb the steps of the ancient Mayan pyramid to have the best view of one of the most amazing sunrises you will ever see as the Mayan jungle wakes up beneath you.
-After sunrise, you'll explore more of the ruins: Tikal was the capital of one of the most powerful kingdoms of the ancient Maya and features the tallest pre-Columbian structures in the Americas.
+Your guide will lead the way to Temple IV, where you'll climb the steps of the ancient Mayan pyramid to have the best view of one of the most amazing sunrises you will ever see as the Maya jungle wakes up beneath you.
+After sunrise, you'll explore more of the ruins: Tikal was the capital of one of the most powerful kingdoms of the ancient Maya and has the tallest pre-Columbian structures in the Americas.
 Eventually, your time in the park will be up, and you'll head back to the lodge for a late breakfast and some much-needed Guatemalan coffee before bidding farewell to Tikal as you head to Flores, a vibrant, colorful town nestled on an island in the middle of Lake Petén Itzá.
 Enjoy some downtime here and head out later to soak up the bustling street food scene, with plenty of bars to grab a beer or cocktail overlooking the lake.

 Day 8